-According to Reuters’ October 2022 economist survey, it’s likelier than not.
-About 65% of respondents predicted a U.S. recession by the fourth quarter of 2023.
+Earlier in this hiking cycle, it seemed more likely than not.
+Reuters’ October 2022 economist survey saw 65% of respondents predicting a U.S. recession by the fourth quarter of 2023.

-Chair Powell seems unbothered by the possibility of a recession.
-Though he hasn’t said outright that he’s rooting for a recession, he’s on the record saying that asset prices (especially real estate values) need to come down.
-And in August, he told attendees at the closely watched Jackson Hole Economic Symposium that the Fed’s commitment to fighting inflation was “unconditional.”
+Chair Powell seemed unbothered by the possibility of a recession at the time.
+Though he never said outright that he’s rooting for a recession, he repeatedly went on the record saying that asset prices (especially real estate values) need to come down.
+And in August 2022, he told attendees at the closely watched Jackson Hole Economic Symposium that the Fed’s commitment to fighting inflation was “unconditional.”

 The stock market tanked as he spoke.

-What the March Rate Hike Means for Your Finances
+What Fed Rate Hikes Mean for Your Finances

-What does the Federal Reserve’s latest interest rate hike mean for your wallet?
+What do the Federal Reserve’s interest rate hikes mean for your wallet?
 Four things:

 Your Personal Finance Playbook: What to Do As Interest Rates Rise